SotiriosZiakas/Copenhagen-Houses-Project/README.md

     e.
 Next step is to create a pipeline, which contains our *preprocessor* and the regressor for this task, which is *RandomForestRegressor*.

     f.
-We split the data using the function *split* whic is also inside *build_features*.
+We split the data using the function *split* which is also inside *build_features*.

     g.
 Laslty we train the model using our pipeline and save it with the help of **joblib.dump**.